wavemaker/docs/website/blog/2023-08-14-aa-compliance-accessibility.md

 ### A Holistic Approach to Embrace AA Compliance:

 Accessibility is not an afterthought; it's an integral part of our WaveMaker’s DNA.
-From the initial planning stages to the final implementation, we adopted a holistic approach to accessibility, ensuring every aspect of our platform caters to users with disabilities.
+From the initial planning stages to the final implementation, we adopted a holistic approach to accessibility, ensuring that apps built with WaveMaker cater to everyone.
-Aligning with the Web Content Accessibility Guidelines (WCAG) 2.1 AA standards, our team worked tirelessly to address the specific needs of users with disabilities.
+Aligning with the Web Content Accessibility Guidelines (WCAG) 2.1 AA standards, our team worked tirelessly to address host of issues with AA compliance in our widgets.
 Clear and consistent navigation, keyboard operability, and color contrast optimization were among the many key aspects we prioritized to create a seamless browsing experience.

-**1.The Power of Semantic Markup**: Recognizing that an accessible website goes beyond mere compliance, we fully embraced the potential of semantic markup.
+**1.The Power of Semantic Markup**: Recognizing that an accessible app goes beyond mere compliance, we fully embraced the potential of semantic markup.
 By using appropriate HTML elements with meaningful structure, we enable all users, including those with assistive technologies, to comprehend the content's context and organization effortlessly.

 **2.Empowering Users with Semantic Elements**: Semantic headings play a crucial role in guiding users through our website’s content.
 By employing a logical heading hierarchy, we empower screen readers to provide users with a comprehensive outline of the information, ensuring easy navigation and comprehension.